 Timing & Locations

-- Recruitment for full-time jobs typically occurs from mid-September to early December.
+- Recruitment for full-time jobs typically occurs from early September to early December.

-- Summer internship recruitment is from October to mid-April.
+- Summer internship recruitment is from mid-September to mid-April.

 The first few weeks of each semester tend to be the busiest, although organizations may recruit at different times depending on available positions.
 Employers may hold interviews in the Career Services offices, at Nassau Inn or at Prospect House.